 - Maintain the apartment by making necessary repairs in a timely manner

 - Monitor families to ensure compliance with the program rules

 - Collect the family's portion of the rent and enforce the lease

 - Provide complete and accurate information.

-- Comply with the tenant obligations of the housing program.
+- Comply with the tenant obligations of the housing program and the lease.

 For information on how to apply for public housing, click here.